 Amana Versus Carrier Air Conditioners - Amana and Carrier both make good air conditioners and are popular brands.
-For this Buyers Advice comparison, we selected like models from both brands and do a side by side comparison and then offer a basic breakdown of all the features described in the comparison table matrix.
-This allows a potential buyer to compare the models in a side by side comparison matrix in the event they are considering a purchase of both brands.
+For this Buyers Advice comparison, we selected like models from both brands and do a side-by-side comparison, and then offer a basic breakdown of all the features described in the comparison table matrix.
+This allows a potential buyer to compare the models in a side-by-side comparison matrix in the event they are considering a purchase of both brands.

 Amana Versus Carrier Air Conditioners

 It is not uncommon for air conditioner manufacturers to list information in their sales brochures that the average person may not understand.
-For this reason, we offer a detail section under the comparison matrix to explain this information in a way you can understand.
-Both brands are known for producing HVAC equipment including air conditioners.
+For this reason, we offer a detailed section under the comparison matrix to explain this information in a way you can understand.
+Both brands are known for producing HVAC equipment, including air conditioners.

 Amana and Carrier Air Conditioner Opinion Graphs

-- Amana Warranties 96%
+- Amana Warranties 96% 96%

-- Amana Quality 95%
+- Amana Quality 95% 95%

-- Consumer Opinion based on Field Experience 85%
+- Consumer Opinion based on Field Experience 85% 85%

-- Amana Efficiency Compared to Other Brands 99%
+- Amana Efficiency Compared to Other Brands 99% 99%

-- Overall Amana Opinion from a Technical Perspective 95%
+- Overall Amana Opinion from a Technical Perspective 95% 95%

-- Carrier Warranties as Compared to Other Brands 90%
+- Carrier Warranties as Compared to Other Brands 90% 90%

-- Carrier Quality as Compared to Other Brands 95%
+- Carrier Quality as Compared to Other Brands 95% 95%

-- Consumer Opinion based on Field Experience 90%
+- Consumer Opinion based on Field Experience 90% 90%

-- Carrier Efficiency Compared to Other Brands 93%
+- Carrier Efficiency Compared to Other Brands 93% 93%

-- Overall Carrier Opinion from a Technical Perspective 85%
+- Overall Carrier Opinion from a Technical Perspective 85% 85%

 Technical/Brand Opinion | Amana Versus Carrier Air Conditioners

-The better equipment in this article, as you will see below, is that the Carrier air conditioner takes the edge over the Amana air conditioner even though they are similar models comparisons as well as similar efficiency ratings.
+The better equipment in this article, as you will see below, is that the Carrier air conditioner takes the edge over the Amana air conditioner even though they are similar model comparisons as well as similar efficiency ratings.

 Before we get into the comparison matrix between the two brands you can see individual Carrier air conditioner reviews and Amana air conditioner reviews in our reviews section of the website.
 You can simply navigate to either the air conditioner review category or the HVAC Reviews brand page we recently created (and are still working to complete).